 Elischer is the author of Political Parties in Africa: Ethnicity and Party Formation (Cambridge University Press, 2013) and his forthcoming book, Salafism and Political Order in Africa, will be published by Cambridge University Press in August 2021.
 A member of the editorial board of the African Studies Review, his articles have appeared in a number of publications and he regularly provides briefings on African security and politics for several German ministries and the Organization for Economic Cooperation and Development.
 Elischer previously worked as an assistant professor of comparative politics at Leuphana University Lüneburg in Germany, and he was selected professor of the year at the University of Florida’s political science department in 2020.

-Elischer earned an MA from Free University Berlin, an MIS from George Washington University, and a PhD in political science from Jacobs University Bremen
+Elischer earned a PhD in integrated social sciences from Jacobs University Bremen, an MA in international relations from Free University Berlin, and an MIS from George Washington University.

 Elischer Publishes Book on Political Order in Africa

 Visiting Fellow Sebastian Elischer (political science) has published a book titled, Salafism and Political Order in Africa (Cambridge University Press, 2021).